 Most of life is full of uncertainty, with little to nothing guaranteed.
-It is this unfortunate-but-true reality that seems to draw us as human beings to routine, ritual, and traditions that we can count on.
-Sometimes they come with milestones like a graduation, or a wedding; the music played, a walk down the aisle or across a stage, the cutting of a cake etc. Most of the time however, they are little nuances; little marks or gestures that help us define our lives, our individual experiences or what might separate them from the lives of others.
+It is this unfortunate-but-true reality that seems to draw us human beings to routines, ritual, and traditions that we can count on.
+Sometimes they come with milestones like a graduation, or a wedding; the music played, a walk down the aisle or across a stage, the cutting of a cake etc. Most of the time however, they are little marks or gestures that help us steer and define our daily lives and individual experiences.

-As it turns out, I too have an any occasion cookie; one that I make for specific reasons happy or sad, and for no reason at all.
-I have made my fair share of too flat or too crunchy chocolate chip cookies in my time.
-After I found this recipe about eight years ago or so, it became the only chocolate chip cookie recipe I would make, swapping out a few ingredients here and there along the way.
+As it turns out, I too have an ‘any occasion’ cookie, one that I make for specific reasons happy or sad, and for no reason at all.
+I have made my fair share of too flat or too crunchy chocolate chip cookies.
+After I found this recipe about eight years ago, it became the only chocolate chip cookie recipe I would make, swapping out a few ingredients here and there along the way.

 I’ve made them for Valentines day, for birthday parties, as a little pick me up to give to friends going through a hard time, bake sales, grandparent visits, and simply for the joy of being in the kitchen with my daughters.
 This was the first recipe I ever baked with my oldest, back when she was still a few months shy of two.

 There are thousands of delicious cookie recipes out there in the world to try.
 But in all honesty, it’s unlikely at this stage there will be one I will come back to again and again like this one.
 And I am totally ok with that.